Architecture

 ApiSettingsScreen | Endpoint URL, HTTP method, field mapping with backend templates |

-AuthSettingsScreen | Authentication method (None, Basic Auth, Bearer Token) and custom HTTP headers |
+AuthSettingsScreen | Authentication method (None, Basic Auth, Bearer Token) and custom HTTP headers, with a link row to mTLS Settings |

 GeofenceScreen | Create, edit, and delete pause zones on an interactive map |